dark-oak/67hz/_posts/2020-03-19-compiler-flags.md

 ---

-I decide to `Compile` a list of flags I use or stumbled upon while grepping the compiler man pages trying to remember how to disable this or that - after all, who will compile the compilers?
+I decided to `Compile` a list of flags I use or stumbled upon while grepping the compiler man pages trying to remember how to disable this or that - after all, who will compile the compilers?

 # 1. The Meyers flag (g++)